Dexamethasone ophthalmic Side Effects

 - seeing a veil or curtain across part of your vision

 - seeing floating spots before the eyes

 Some side effects of dexamethasone ophthalmic may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:

 - feeling of having something in the eye

 For Healthcare Professionals

-Frequency not reported: Elevation of intraocular pressure with possible development of glaucoma, visual acuity and visual field defects, subcapsular cataract formation, optic nerve damage, secondary ocular infection and perforation of the globe.
-Less frequent side effects of dexamethasone ophthalmic include burning and stinging upon instillation.
+Frequency not reported: Glaucoma with optic nerve damage, visual acuity and visual field defects, subcapsular cataract formation, secondary ocular infection and perforation of the globe

-Postmarketing reports concerning dexamethasone intravitreal implant: Complication of device insertion (implant misplacement), device dislocation with or without corneal edema, endophthalmitis, hypotony of the eye (associated with vitreous leakage due to injection), and retinal detachment[Ref]
+Postmarketing experience: Complication of device insertion (implant misplacement), device dislocation with or without corneal edema, endophthalmitis, hypotony of the eye (associated with vitreous leakage due to injection), retinal detachment[Ref]